paigeadelethompson/django-powerdns-manager/README.rst

 .. note::

-    The following table includes some unofficial information about the compatibility of this project with Django and PowerDNS releases.
+    The following table includes some unofficial information about the compatibility of *django-powerdns-manager* with *Django* and *PowerDNS* releases.
 This information comes without any warranty of correctness.
-Please, test the releases in your environment in in order to ensure that all pieces work together as expected.
+Please, test the releases in your environment in order to ensure that all pieces work together as expected.

     =======================  ======  ========
     django-powerdns-manager  Django  PowerDNS